neoliv/procfilter/README.md

 ## Install

-Once you have your telegraf git clone:
+You need to clone the telegraf git repository:
 ```
 go get github.com/influxdata/telegraf
 ```